Written By:

 Using Everything As An Opportunity For Learning And Growth, Healing, And Liberation

 Know that you are always eternally protected and safe, even in moments when this is not the case for your body-mind in the ever-changing, corruptible, distortion of Maya/the fleeting appearance of ever-changing form and the world.
 The eternal, Absolute Truth is unchanging and ever-present, despite appearances, and you will be alright no matter what happens to your body or your mind.
-Additionally, both your body and your mind will heal with time and proper care–they are created to heal and that is why you had a trauma response in the first place.
+Additionally, both your body and your mind will heal with time and proper care–they evolved to heal and that is why you had a trauma response in the first place.
 Autonomic trauma reactions are a defense/protective mechanism; they only become destructive when you overidentify with them as opposed to moving beyond them.

-And, always remember that, if your choices are unhealthy and/or unethical for any reason or at any time (meaning that they go against your ultimate wellbeing, personal values, and/or universal values), do not blame your trauma, instead, blame the distortions within you that your trauma brought up and/or highlighted for you to address and rectify.
-When you face your pain with honesty, you can effectively heal, and then grow into the purest expression of your unbounded, untainted, Self.
-And this occurs only when you drop everything that gets in the way–even when your distortions are “just” “common” ones, like focusing on negativity as opposed to staying grounded in the eternal Truth.
+When you face your pain with honesty, courage, and understanding, you can effectively heal, and then grow into a fuller expression of your unbounded, unbreakable, Self.
+And this occurs only when you drop everything that gets in the way–even when your distortions are “just” “common” ones, like focusing on negative/harmful stories (ungrounded lies) in your or other’s minds as opposed to staying grounded in the eternal Truth, and neutral facts that help you to intelligently and strategically, move forward.

 Want To Learn More About Trauma & Healing And Learn Some Useful Insights For Moving Beyond It?
 Take The Full Course On Creating Resilience Through Yoga And Meditation After Trauma And Toxic Stress